 There is no established scientific evidence that the use of mobile phones causes any health effects.
 Although it is not considered necessary, there are things one can do to substantially reduce exposure.

 Overall, the evidence suggests that the radiofrequency (RF) electromagnetic energy (EME) emissions of mobile phone handsets are not harmful to the user.
-However, it's impossible to be completely sure there isn't some risk.
-This is particularly true for children where there is little research evidence.

 If you would like to reduce your exposure, here are some tips for doing so.

 You can reduce your exposure to RF EME from your mobile phone in three simple ways: